Xylose isomerase: Function

 This enzyme participates in pentose and glucuronate interconversions and fructose and mannose metabolism.
 The most bio-available sugars according to the International Society of Rare Sugars are: glucose, galactose, mannose, fructose, xylose, ribose, and L-arabinose.
 Twenty hexoses and nine pentoses, including xylulose, were considered to be "rare sugars".
 Hence D-xylose isomerase is used to produce these rare sugars which have very important applications in biology despite their low abundance.

 Characterization

-Xylose isomerase that can be isolated from red Chinese rice wine, which contains the bacterium Lactobacillus xylosus.
+Xylose isomerase can be isolated from red Chinese rice wine, which contains the bacterium Lactobacillus xylosus.
 This bacterium was mistakenly classified as a L. plantarum, which normally grows on the sugar L-arabinose, and rarely grown on D-xylose.
 L. xylosus was recognized to be distinct for its ability to grow on D-xylose.

-Xylose isomerase in L. xylosus has a molecular weight of about 183000 Daltons.
+Xylose isomerase in L. xylosus has a molecular weight of about 183000 daltons.